Torn & Severely Damaged Photo Restoration

 Maintaining the character of the original photograph

-A good restoration should still feel like the original photograph — not a modern artificial reinterpretation of it.
+A good restoration should still feel like the original photograph, not a modern artificial reinterpretation of it.

 What careful reconstruction involves

 Hand restoration allows repair decisions to be made deliberately rather than automatically.
+The process begins with assessment, because not every mark should be treated in the same way.

 The best restoration work often goes unnoticed at first glance.